bradh352/ansible-role-service-cloudstack/README.md

 - `cloudstack_saml_ignore_users`: List of users to NOT import from upstream IDP.
 - `cloudstack_saml_ignore_cloudstack_users`: List of users to ignore within cloudstack when considering what users exist as well as group membership.
+- `cloudstack_saml_ignore_projects`: List of projects in cloudstack to ignore (basically don't disable them if they don't exist).
 - `cloudstack_saml_groups_allowed`: Required.
 List of groups to use for determining if the users within them are to be added to cloudstack.
 - `cloudstack_saml_admin_groups`: List of groups in LDAP that will be translated